hbctraining/Intro-to-Unix-archived/lessons/03_loops_and_scripts.md

 done
 ```

-If you've noticed, we slipped a new `grep` flag `-H` in there.
-This flag will report the filename along with the match string.
+If you've noticed, we used a new `grep` flag `-H` above; this flag will report the filename along with the match string.
 This is useful for when we generate the summary file.

 And now, as a best practice of capturing all of our work into a running summary log: